Robby-cell/arm-emulator/docs/architecture/Emulator.md

-# CPU Architecture
+# Emulator Architecture

-The actual CPU part of the project can be broken into further parts.
+The actual emulator part of the project can be broken into further parts.

 ```rs
 struct Cpu {